lmarent/EconomicSimulator/README.md

 * Competition on Virtual Network Operator (VNO) scenarios

-  Submitted to IEEE ICC 2017. (updates to follow).
+  Approved at IEEE ICC 2017. (updates to follow).

 See [INSTALL.md](INSTALL.md) for build instructions.